George Stanley Nsamba: Early life

 Nsamba was born in Mulago Hospital in the capital city of Uganda Kampala and grew up in the slums of Naguru.
 Born to a social worker mum Mrs Vicky Aryenyo and his father Musisi costantine who worked at Mulago Hospital, his family lived a typical middle-class family in Uganda until his parents divorced when he was 6 letting him and his two siblings grow up with a single mother.
-Much as he can not count how many siblings he has on his father's side, he is the second born of three kids with the older sister Doreen Apiny and younger brother Brian Smith Were.
-He is a college dropout from Makerere University where he was offering a bachelor's degree in Industrial and Fine Arts.
+Much as he cannot count how many siblings he has on his father's side, he is the second born of three kids with the older sister Doreen Apiny and younger brother Brian Smith Were.
+He is a college dropout from Makerere University where he was studying a bachelor's degree in Industrial and Fine Arts.

 His parents having divorced in 1996, Nsamba, his mother and two siblings moved to Naguru-go-down, a huge slum in Kampala, into an unfinished building which flooded when it rained and construction went on as they lived in it.
-After being diagnosed with HIV, his mother was admitted at Nsambya hospital in 1998 life became unbearable, Nsamba had to work as a kid carrying trash in exchange for old newspapers that he sold to put together money for his little brother's feeding.
-In 2010 after the death of his friend Ronnie in the July 2010 Kampala attacks, he overcame the drug addiction that he had battled for nearly six years.
+After being diagnosed with HIV, his mother was admitted at Nsambya hospital in 1998 and life became unbearable.
+Nsamba had to work as a kid carrying trash in exchange for old newspapers that he sold to put together money for his little brother's feeding.
+In 2010 after the death of his friend Ronnie in the July 2010 Kampala attacks, he overcame the drug addiction that he had battled with for nearly six years.